ReagentX/s3-copy-concurrent/README.md

 The first line means that we are checking the files under the prefix 364_1 to ensure they are all in 37303.
 Since 37303 doesn't exist, we copy from original/364/1 to new/37303.
 This runs in 32 processes, i.e. 32 concurrent copy operations, and completes in 1 minute and 19 seconds.

 The only dependency is the AWS s3 library `boto3` which can be installed into your `venv` with `pip install boto3`.

+## Analysis

+You can analyze the printout by piping the output to a file and running `analyze.py` to get some interesting numbers:

+    Total copies:   10,130,334
+    Total seconds:  117,735
+    Total minutes:  1962.25
+    Total hours:    32.70
+    Total days:     1.36